Share This Post

 Mental Health Awareness Activities

-May is Mental Health Awareness Month, a time when we focus on the issue of mental health disorders and ways to help people struggling with these debilitating diseases.
+May is Mental Health Awareness Month, a time when we focus on the issue of mental health disorders, mental illnesses, and ways to help people struggling with these debilitating diseases.
 Activities are taking place all across the country, and there are links below to help you find an event near you.

 Mental health issues like depression, anxiety disorders, bipolar disorder, and PTSD are prevalent in America today, and they pose challenges for everyday life, and contribute to a host of other health issues.
 Adults in the U.S. living with serious mental illness die on average 25 years earlier than others, largely due to treatable medical conditions (NIH).
 Mental health disorders also lead to loss of productivity, relationship problems, and trouble with drugs and alcohol abuse.
 It is estimated that serious mental illness costs America $193.2 billion in lost earnings per year (National Alliance on Mental Illness).
 Proper mental health care is important to help treat these disorders and to promote overall wellness.